Caelian Hill: Middle Ages

 Monasteries, often surrounded by estates and gardens, were also founded on the hill, as well as some towers of noble families, mainly in the 10th and 11th centuries.
 A new destruction was suffered with the sack of 1084.

-Since the 12th century, it was part of the Regio Montium, which even extended to the Quirinal Hill.
+From the 12th century, it was part of the Regio Montium, which even extended to the Quirinal Hill.

 Later history

 Today the Caelian Hill is included in the Rione of the same name and, continuing its vocation for assistance, hosts the Policlinico Militare del Celio, built on a project by Salvatore Bianchi and Filippo Laccetti.

-George Santayana lived in a room at the Convent of English blue sisters on the Caelian Hill from 1912 until his death.
+George Santayana lived in a room at the Convent of English Blue Sisters on the Caelian Hill from 1912 until his death.